Free Operations Manual Templates

 If you’re wondering what separates one from the other, here’s the short answer: strategically documenting business operations.

 On average, companies lose 21 percent of their total productivity daily because of poor documentation.
-Not documenting crucial information about workflows, roles and policies mean your employees will inevitably underperform — slowing down your growth prospects.

 An operational manual template can turn the tables in your favor to ramp up efficiency, reduce errors and optimize the team’s functioning.

-Below you’ll find our start-to-finish guide on creating your own operations manual and a ready-made template to get rolling quickly.
+Below you’ll find our start-to-finish guide on creating your own business operations manual and a ready-made template to get rolling quickly.

 What is an operations manual?